boada/astLib/README.md

 **Copyright 2015 the authors**.
 See the file `LICENSE` for more details.

+Any use of the content of this repository in academic research comes with a **request of acknowlegement**.
+Contact the authors if it is unclear how to properly cite this work.

 ##INTRODUCTION

 astLib provides some tools for research astronomers who use Python.
 It is divided into several modules: